-In order to construct a model for OpenNN, we follow a top-down development.
+To construct a model for OpenNN, we follow a top-down development.
 This approach to the problem begins at the highest conceptual level and works down to the details.
 In this way, to create and evolve a conceptual class diagram, we iteratively model:

-In colloquial terms a concept is an idea or a thing.
-In object-oriented modelling concepts are represented by means of classes.
+In colloquial terms, a concept is an idea or a thing.
+In object-oriented modeling, concepts are represented through classes.
 Therefore, a prime task is to identify the main concepts (or classes) of the problem domain.
 In UML class diagrams, classes are depicted as boxes.
 The next figure depicts a starting UML class diagram for the conceptual model of OpenNN.

 Conceptual diagram for OpenNN.

-In general the goal of OpenNN is to encapsulate basic concepts in elementary classes and then, create larger classes with broader concepts.
-For instance, referencing to NerualNetwork, PerceptronLayer, ProbabilisticLayer or another layer of neurons is a subclass enclose in Layer, this class represents the concept of a layer from any kind of neurons, and is necessary a set of layer to build a Layer.
+In general, the goal of OpenNN is to encapsulate basic concepts in elementary classes and then create larger classes with broader concepts.
+For instance, referencing the NeuralNetwork, PerceptronLayer, ProbabilisticLayer, or other layers of neurons are subclasses enclosed in Layer.
+This class represents the concept of a layer from any kind of neuron.
+A set of Layers is necessary to build a NeuralNetwork.

-The next uml diagram shows the most important classes of NeuralNetwork:
+The next UML diagram shows the most important classes of NeuralNetwork: